cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/understanding-role.md

 ## Role structure

-Role is a [Role Type](/docs/concepts/identity/rbac/understanding-role/#role-type) that specifies the scope of access to resources as shown below and the organization (project or project group) to which the authority is applied. is composed.
+Role is a [Role Type](/docs/concepts/identity/rbac/understanding-role/#role-type) that specifies the scope of access to resources as shown below and the organization (project or project group) to which the authority is applied.
 Users can define access rights within each SpaceONE through RoleBinding.

 ![](/docs/concepts/identity/rbac/rbac_img/understanding_role_img01.png)